 In 2007, $18.3 billion was spent for almost 13,000 projects.
 Only 18 lawmakers out of over 500 did not seek earmarks (funding for special pet projects) for their district.

-Rent seeking is the procurement of government favors so that a business, industry, or labor union can earn higher profits than would be possible under a competitive market.
-Other examples of special interests include tariffs on imported products, so that affected domestic industries can remain competitive or earn higher profits; tax breaks that benefit specific individuals, such as allowing hedge fund managers, some who make hundreds of millions of dollars per year, to categorize their wages as carried interest, for which they do not have pay payroll taxes; rules that require government financed projects to use labor unions; occupational licensing that is more stringent than is required for public safety; and large subsidies to specific groups, such as farmers, some who are large corporations that make millions of dollars a year in profits.
+Rent-seeking is the procurement of government favors so that a business, industry, or labor union can earn higher profits than would be possible under a competitive market.
+Other examples of special interests include tariffs on imported products, so that affected domestic industries can remain competitive or earn higher profits; tax breaks that benefit specific individuals, such as allowing hedge fund managers, some who make hundreds of millions of dollars per year, to categorize their wages as carried interest, for which they do not have pay payroll taxes; rules that require government financed projects to use labor unions; occupational licensing that is more stringent than required for public safety; and large subsidies to specific groups, such as farmers, some who are large corporations that make millions of dollars per year in profits.

 Favoring Projects with Current Visible Benefits but Hidden or Future Costs

 Because of their obsession with being reelected, politicians are inclined to choose projects that have highly visible current benefits but whose costs are not widely known or will only be paid sometime in the future, even if those costs are greater than the benefits they provide.
 Conversely, they will reject projects that have future benefits but visible current costs, even if the future benefits are much greater than the current costs.

 Because most politicians only remain in office for a limited time, they care more about present benefits and less about future costs.
 After all, when costs become payable, they may be out of office; even if they are not, the electorate often forgets about issues of the past.